 Easy, Delicious, and Colorful!

 These little two-bite beauties are so versatile.
+Great as appetizers, Tapas-size plates, meat of your choice, or meatless.

 Traditionally, rice was the grain of choice to stuff things: peppers, squash, eggplant, grape leaves, cabbage and other stuff-able things.
 But the modern twist on traditional food says, “the sky is the limit.”
 Here are just a few interchangeable ideas to the traditional rice and meat filling.